docpad/docpad-plugin-ghpages/README.md

 ## Debugging
 Dpendending on circumstances, maybe the github pages plugin won't work and you'll see an error.
 We can debug this by running the deploy with the `-d` flag.
 That will tell us at which step the deploy failed.

-- If the deploy fails fetching the origin remote, it means that you do not have the remote "origin", you will need to add it, or update the `deployOrigin` setting to reflect your desired remote.
+- If the deploy fails fetching the origin remote, it means that you do not have the remote "origin", you will need to add it, or update the `deployRemote` setting to reflect your desired remote.

 - If the deploy fails on the push to github pages, you may need to specify your username and password within the remote.
 You can do this by running: